All posts

 A Ko-fi page usually sits beside a Patreon, a Gumroad shop, or a Stripe checkout.
 Each shows its own gross and its own fee logic — tips here, 5% there, processing everywhere — and none of them tell you your real blended net.

 That's what Owelet does.
-Connect Ko-fi and the rest, and see your true take-home, fee drain per platform, and tax set-aside in one dashboard.
-Free to start at owelet.app.
+Connect Ko-fi and the rest, and see your true take-home, fee drain per platform, and tax set-aside in one dashboard that connects all your platforms and shows your real take-home after every fee.
+Free to start.

-See how Ko-fi's real effective rate compares to all 9 creator platforms →
+See how Ko-fi's real effective rate compares to all nine creator platforms →

 M